imagej/imagej.github.io/_pages/develop/ij1-plugins.md

 ---
 title: Developing Plugins for ImageJ 1.x
 section: Extend:Development:Guides
+project: ImageJ
 ---

-{% include notice icon="imagej-1.x" content='This page explains how to develop plugins with the ImageJ 1.x API.
+{% include notice icon="imagej" content='This page explains how to develop plugins with the ImageJ 1.x API.
 If you start developing a new plugin today, it is highly recommended to [develop for ImageJ2](/develop/plugins).' %}

-{% include project content='ImageJ 1.x' %}

 # Plugin, script or macro?